pazadam/VIA-TARIQ/README.md

 ### Introduction

-The code stored in this repository is used to undertake research objectives defined in Work Packages 1 and 2 of the VIA-TARIQ project.
+The code stored in this repository is used to undertake research objectives defined in Work Packages 1 and 2 of the VIA-TARIQ project, and accompanies article —-.

 The principal research questions that are addressed by these WPs are: